Cutoff effects in Hartree-Fock calculations at leading order of chiral effective field theory: Discussion

 \section{Discussion}

 From the above results we conclude that the energy shift tends to suppress nuclear binding in the Hartree--Fock solution in addition to introducing a strong dependence on the energy shift.
-In fact we can even expect that no bound solution can be obtained at the Hartree--Fock level when using recommended values of energy-shift parameters $\lambda_i$ (10 to 15~GeV according to Ref.~\cite{Yang21_PRC103}).
+In fact we can even expect that no bound solution can be obtained at the Hartree--Fock level when using recommended values of energy-shift parameters $E_{\rm shift}^{(i)}$ (10 to 15~GeV according to Ref.~\cite{Yang21_PRC103}).

 This situation as at variance with the ab initio many-body methods based on the diagonalization of the nuclear Hamiltonian $\hat H$, such as the No-Core Shell Model.
-Up to truncation effects, solving the eigenvalue equation of $\hat H' = \hat H + \sum_i \lambda_i \ket{\chi_i}\bra{\chi_i}$ yields low-energy solutions approximately independent of $\lambda_i$ (positive) values provided they are large enough.
+Up to truncation effects, solving the eigenvalue equation of $\hat H' = \hat H + \sum_i E_{\rm shift}^{(i)} \ket{\chi_i}\bra{\chi_i}$ yields low-energy solutions approximately independent of $E_{\rm shift}^{(i)}$ (positive) values provided they are large enough.
 A residual dependence is expected because of the truncation of the underlying one-body harmonic-oscillator basis and the many-body basis.
 According to the Ritz variational principle, the energy functional is stationary around the eigenstates of $\hat H$ if one works in the full Hilbert space.
-Therefore one expects that, if the trial wavefunction of the variational principle was rich enough, one would get a $\lambda_i$-independent result for the ground state if $\lambda_i$ values are large enough to decouple the spurious bound states from the physical ones.
-The extreme sensitivity of the Hartree--Fock ground-state solution can thus be attributed to its Slater determinant form, in other words to its breaking of translation symmetry and the lack of beyond-mean-field correlations (in particular those associated with the restoration broken symmetries).
-This clearly shows that not only the Hartree--Fock approximation, and related approaches like the Hartree--Fock--Bogoliubov approach (which variationally incorporates one-body effects of pairing correlations), intrinsically break renormalization-group invariance, but they cannot even provide a reference solution for beyond mean-field calculations as in coupled-cluster or in-medium SRG methods.
+Therefore one expects that, if the trial wavefunction of the variational principle was rich enough, one would get a $E_{\rm shift}^{(i)}$-independent result for the ground state if $E_{\rm shift}^{(i)}$ values are large enough to decouple the spurious bound states from the physical ones.
+The extreme sensitivity of the Hartree--Fock ground-state solution can thus be attributed to its Slater determinant form, in other words to its breaking of translation symmetry and the lack of beyond-mean-field correlations (in particular those associated with the restoration of broken symmetries).
+This clearly shows that not only the Hartree--Fock approximation, and related approaches like the Hartree--Fock--Bogoliubov approach (which variationally incorporates one-body effects of pairing correlations), intrinsically break renormalization-group invariance, but they cannot even provide a reference solution for beyond mean-field calculations if one tries to implement a full correction for spurious bound-state effects.